BTreeMap/deadrop/README.md

 chmod +x deadrop.sh
 ```

 Server code is in `/server`.
-See its own README for deployment instructions.
+See its `Dockerfile` for build instructions and its own README (to be created) for deployment details.

 ---